-First of all, if you notice all of the device (computers, mobiles, tablets etc.) connect to your WiFi just fine but you still can’t access the Internet on any one of them, then there is a chance your router causing the issue.
-And restarting the Device mostly resolve the problem.
+First of all, if you notice all of the devices (computers, mobiles, tablets etc.) connect to your WiFi just fine but you still can’t access the Internet on any one of them, then there is a chance your router causing the issue.
+And restarting the Device mostly resolves the problem.

 - Also, Check the WAN Internet cable and see if it’s damaged or simply not connected to the router.

 Windows 10 has a build-in network troubleshooter, Running the tool automatically detects the issue and try to resolve the problem itself.